Fujifilm GFX100RF Review

 I have tried all GFX cameras at some point, except the GFX100, and I used the GFX 50R extensively for about a year.
 I have also tested almost every available Fujifilm GF lens.

-The Fujifilm GFX100RF appeals to me from a size perspective, weighing only 735 g.
+The Fujifilm GFX100RF appeals to me for its size, weighing only 1.6 lb (735 g).
 That is almost exactly the same as my X-Pro2 and XF 35mm f/1.4 R camera/lens combination, which I took to nearly all fifty countries for our travel project.

 Granville Island, Fujifilm GFX100RF @ f/5.6, minor crop when straigtening